urbanjost/M_unicode/README.md

+## Note:
-The intent is for the M_unicode module to be useful on many platforms, but currently it is primarily [tested](TEST.md) with GCC/gfortran,Intel/ifx and flang on Linux and Cygwin.
+The intent is for the M_unicode module to be useful on many platforms, but currently it is primarily [tested](TEST.md) with GCC/gfortran, Intel/ifx and flang on Linux and Cygwin

+The UDDTIO (User-Defined Derived-Type Input/Output) procedures for use with the DT edit descriptor are still undergoing development.

 # M_unicode module
 [![M_unicode module](docs/images/Phaistos_Disk_sideA.jpg)](https://github.com/urbanjost/M_unicode/releases/tag/v1.0.0)